5 Inference for simple linear regression

 5.8 Theory-based inference

 Thus far we have approached inference using simulation-based methods (bootstrapping and permutation) to generate sampling distributions and null distributions.
 When certain conditions are met, however, we can use theoretical results about the sampling distribution to understand the variability in β^1.
 In this section, we present that theory, then use it to conduct statistical inference for the population slope.
-One thing you’ll notice as we go through this section is that the inferential procedures and conclusions are very similar as before.
+Notice as we go through this section is that the inferential procedures and conclusions are very similar as before.
 The primary difference is in how we understand the sampling variability in β^1 and obtain the null distribution.

 5.8.1 Central Limit Theorem